Where is the Right Start in Teaching Economics program being held?

 The non-refundable registration fee is $150.
 Included in this registration fee is a single-occupancy room, some meals, and program materials.

-Please note that you must submit your registration payment before you are considered officially enrolled; completing the online registration form without payment does not guarantee your spot.
+Please note that you must submit your registration payment before you are considered officially enrolled; if you complete the online registration form without payment, your spot will not be held.

 Stipends are offered for this program (see How Stipends are Awarded below).

 Who should attend the Right Start program?

 The Right Start in Teaching Economics curriculum is geared toward new and beginning teachers of middle school and high school economics.

 Where do participants stay while at Right Start?